Skip to content

 podDefaultCniNic The name of the pod's first NIC defaults to eth0 in kubernetes bool optional eth0

-detectGateway Enable gateway detection while creating pods, which prevent pod creation if the gateway is unreachable bool optional false
+detectGateway DEPRECATED: Enable gateway detection while creating pods, which prevent pod creation if the gateway is unreachable bool optional false

-detectIPConflict Enable IP conflicting checking for pods, which prevent pod creation if the pod's ip is conflicting bool optional false
+detectIPConflict DEPRECATED: Enable IP conflicting checking for pods, which prevent pod creation if the pod's ip is conflicting bool optional false

 podMACPrefix Enable fixing MAC address prefixes for pods. empty value is mean to disable. the length of prefix is two bytes. and the lowest bit of the first byte must be 0, example: "0a:1b". string optional ""